mozilla/addons-server/docs/topics/api/reviewers.rst

     Create a draft comment for a specific version.

     :<json string comment: The comment that is being drafted as part of a review.
-    :<json string filename: The filename this comment is related to.
+    :<json string filename: The filename this comment is related to (optional).
-    :<json int lineno: The line number this comment is related to.
+    :<json int lineno: The line number this comment is related to (optional).
+Please make sure that in case of comments for git diffs, that the `lineno` used here belongs to the file in the version that belongs to `version_id` and not it's parent.
     :statuscode 201: New comment has been created.
     :statuscode 400: An error occurred, check the `error` value in the JSON.
     :statuscode 403: The user doesn't have the permission to create a comment.
 This might happen (among other cases) when someone without permissions for unlisted versions tries to add a comment for an unlisted version (which shouldn't happen as the user doesn't see unlisted versions, but it's blocked here too).